mpi-forum/mpi-forum.github.io/meetings/2024/03/logistics.md

 ### Remote Participation

 The meeting times will be during business hours in the local time zone (Central US).
 Remote participation will also be available via Zoom.
-The appropriate links to the meeting will be posted before the meeting.
+The appropriate links to the meeting will be posted before the meeting to the usual [wiki page](https://github.com/mpi-forum/mpi-standard/wiki/Virtual-Forum-Meeting-Information).